 The Mustang GT is the UK's best performer, dispatching 0-62mph in just 4.3sec despite a lardy 1818kg kerb weight

 It comes as little surprise to say right away that a V8 engine is imperative for the Mustang.
-The 2.3-litre turbocharged four-cylinder EcoBoost unit is not only at loggerheads with the very ideology of the Ford Mustang, but it’s also objectively rough, slow, laggy and wholly unsuited to it.
-Not that you’ll need to know, but the EcoBoost Mustang takes a glacial 5.8sec to reach 62mph when fitted to the manual transmission, with the automatic shaving 0.3sec off that time thanks to the short gearing.
+The old 2.3-litre turbocharged four-cylinder EcoBoost was not only at loggerheads with its very ideology, but it was also objectively rough, slow, laggy and wholly unsuited to its use in a large four-seat coupe.
+Not that you’ll need to know, but the EcoBoost Mustang took a glacial 5.8sec to reach 62mph when fitted with the manual transmission (the automatic shaved 0.3sec off that time thanks to the short gearing).

 The naturally aspirated 5-litre ‘Coyote’, on the other hand, is everything you might reasonably expect of an American V8.
 Performance is good, and since its midlife update has picked up some extra power and torque, but the powertrain needs revs to feel the figures, despite some serious cubic capacity.